 - Make a photocopy of your insurance card front and back.

-- Fill out a patient insurance information form.
+- Fill out as much as you can and print a patient insurance information form.

 - Make a photocopy of your insurance card front and back (if you have one).